awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 ## Task 2: Create a custom service role for maintenance windows \(console\)<a name="sysman-maintenance-role"></a>

-Use the following procedure to create a custom service role for Maintenance Windows, a capability of Systems Manager, so that Systems Manager can run tasks on your behalf\.
-In this task, you attach the policy you created in the previous task to the role you create\.
+Use the following procedure to create a custom service role for Maintenance Windows, so that Systems Manager can run Maintenance Windows tasks on your behalf\.
+You will attach the policy you created in the previous task to the custom service role you create\.

 **Important**
 Previously, the Systems Manager console provided you with the ability to choose the AWS managed IAM service\-linked role `AWSServiceRoleForAmazonSSM` to use as the maintenance role for your tasks\.
 Using this role and its associated policy, `AmazonSSMServiceRolePolicy`, for maintenance window tasks is no longer recommended\.
 If you're using this role for maintenance window tasks now, we encourage you to stop using it\.
 Instead, create your own IAM role that enables communication between Systems Manager and other AWS services when your maintenance window tasks run\.